EVORA-project/evora-ontology/models/docs/Protein.md

   functionalCharacterization:
     name: functionalCharacterization
     description: The process of determining and describing the specific biological activities and roles of a protein.
-Possible values include "Functionally characterized" (the protein's functions have been identified and described) and "No functional characterization" (the protein's functions have not been identified or described).
+Possible values include 'Functionally characterized' (the protein's functions have been identified and described) and 'No functional characterization' (the protein's functions have not been identified or described).
     title: functional characterization
     domain_of:
     - Protein